Mike Guingona

-Michael P. Guingona (born 1962), also known as Mike Guingona, is an American politician who served as a Councilmember for the city of Daly City, California from 1993 to 2018, including several terms as Mayor.
+Michael Patrick Guingona (born 1962), also known as Mike Guingona, is an American politician who served as a Councilmember for the city of Daly City, California from 1993 to 2018, including several terms as Mayor.
 He is an attorney in private practice.
 He was first elected as a Daly City Council member in 1993 and became the youngest mayor at age 33 in 1995.
 He was elected as a City Council member four times.

 Guingona was the first Filipino American elected to the City Council of Daly City.
 The year 2005 marked his fourth term as Mayor of Daly City.

 Guingona also hosted the TV shows Citizen Pinoy and Pinagmulan on The Filipino Channel or TFC which shows on cable TV.

 Biography and career

 Early life

-Guingona was born in San Francisco, California, but moved to Daly City in 1965 at the age of 3.
+Guingona was born in San Francisco, California, to Jose Tayko Guingona, a brother of Teofisto Guingona Jr. and Concepcion Tobias Limjap but moved to Daly City in 1965 at the age of 3.
 He grew up in Daly City and attended the Daly City Public Schools from K-12.
 He graduated from Westmoor High School where, during his senior year, he was elected class president.
 Guingona participated in, football, swimming, track, and wrestling in high school.

-Gunigona's great-grandfather served as governor of Batangas, a province of the Philippines.
+Gunigona's great-grandfather, Galicano Apacible served as governor of Batangas, a province of the Philippines.

 Guingona attended Skyline College for two years where he continued wrestling before attending the University of California at Los Angeles where he earned a B.A. in History.
 When he returned to Daly City, he went to the University of San Francisco Law School to pursue his Juris Doctor.
 He graduated in 1989 and was admitted to the State Bar of California in the same year.
 He established his own private practice in 1999 in San Francisco, specializing in criminal defence.